-Dependencies: This parameter does not apply unless Bridging is enabled in the Ethernet profile
+Dependencies: This parameter does not apply unless Bridging is enabled in the Ethernet profile.
+If you have a MAX running Multiband Simulation, Bridge is disabled.

-Location: Ethernet>Answer>PPP Options, Ethernet>Connections
+Location: Ethernet > Answer > PPP Options, Ethernet > Connections

 See Also: Bridging, Encaps, Route IP, Route IPX